How A/B Testing Will Help You Understand Your Customers

 So as an example, “If the newsletter includes a large banner image, then traffic to the website that it leads to will go up.”

 Record your data as you evaluate promotional material with new and existing designs.
-It is easy to come up with an assumption after only a day or so of testing, but you need to be sure that your sample size is lucrative enough so that you can be proven that the result you got was not due to random probability.
+It is easy to come up with an assumption after only a day or so of testing.
+You need to be sure that your sample size is lucrative enough.
+This is to be proven that the result you got is not random.
 There are tools you can use to undergo a “pre-test analysis” that will determine how long it should take you to measure results for your test.

-After you used unlimited graphic design services to split your audience and test out your hypothesis, you can now commence the A/B test.
-Hopefully, you will see one version of your promotional material perform better than the other, but if you see results that seem too insufficient in the time that you have allowed, you will need to prolong the test to get a more definite sample size.
+After you used unlimited graphic design services to split your audience and test out your hypothesis, commence the A/B test.
+Hopefully, you will see one version of your promotional material perform better than the other.
+If you see results that seem too insufficient, you will need to prolong the test to get a more definite sample size.

 With each test you do, you should be constantly learning about your consumer base and take action accordingly.
 Each A/B test will help you understand what will attract consumers as well as what will repel them.